Recent Posts

 Hi guys,

 That's it for now.
-We continue to work towards that new gameplay video.
+We're very close to releasing that new gameplay video.
+It's going to be a short trailer of various things we have in the game at this stage.
 In the meantime, be sure to follow me on X, where I post smaller tidbits of development regularly.

 Cheers.